 The disadvantage?
 You know him.
 It is the accumulation of energy.

-Batteries are the hitch: bulky and expensive.
-But this too is changing rapidly.
+Batteries are the snag: bulky and expensive.
+However, this too is changing rapidly.
 Storing energy in the garage or cellar is possible.
-And it could become an important part of the core business of many companies that today "just" sell cars.
+And it could become an important part of the core business of many companies that today "limit themselves" to selling cars.

 Yes, the "old" monopolists don't like this.
-Some companies have been making money from this for more than 100 years, and rooftop solar (with a battery in the garage) is breaking this chain.
-In the short term the greed of the former "bosses" will slow everything down, but in the long term the "local" solar will win and give us a big hand against the climate crisis.
+Companies have been making money from this for over 100 years, and rooftop solar (with a battery in the garage) breaks this chain.
+In the short term, the greed of the former "bosses" will slow everything down, but in the long term, "local" solar will win and give us a big hand against the climate crisis.

 4 - Tell the truth, the whole truth about the climate crisis